 - Build emotional attunement

-- Grow closer — not further apart
+- Grow closer instead of further apart

-3) Lean into productive conflict
+3. Lean into productive conflict

 Of course, unlearning years of conflict-avoidant patterns is not exactly as simple as crafting a new narrative and diving right in.
 You’ve probably collected mountains of evidence that prove avoiding conflict is the only option to maintain peace or soothe your anxiety in your relationship.
 But the more you practice leaning into productive, healthy conflict, the more safety you can create.